-Prevention of Human Immunodeficiency Virus (HIV) Infection: Preexposure Prophylaxis
+Prevention of Acquisition of HIV: Preexposure Prophylaxis

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.